fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 * In **ENEI.SessionsApps.WinPhone**

-Windows Phone application supports splash screen by default, this way it only required a nice image which will be showed to the user.
+Windows Phone application supports splash screen by default, this way it only requires a nice image which will be showed to the user.

 ![Figure 6-3: The SplashScreenImage](ImagesForGuides/figure-6-3.png)